 Many donors expect these tax statement letters and dependably open them to help prepare to file their taxes.
 This means you have a captive audience for a piece of mail—and your audience is most likely more focused than normal on that piece of mail.

-This letter will most likely be saved, brought to tax appointments, and referred to again and again.
+This acknowledgement letter will most likely be saved, brought to tax appointments, and referred to again and again.
 Unlike other brochures donors may pick up and quickly discard, these letters are designed to be kept around.

-While most nonprofits already send acknowledgement letters with all of the IRS requirements throughout the year as donations roll in, consider sending another comprehensive acknowledgement mailing in January for all donors (or just those who gave $250+ for starters).
+While most nonprofits already send written acknowledgements with all of the IRS requirements throughout the year as donations roll in, consider sending another comprehensive acknowledgement mailing in January for all donors (or just those who gave $250+ for starters).
 This way your donors will have a convenient reference for their donations, and you have another excellent opportunity for stewardship with an engaged audience right after the giving season.

 Opportunities in a Tax Statement Letter